joomdev/Astroid-Framework/README.md

 Letter Spacing | 0 | Set the needed distance between letters.
 Line Height | 1 | line-height property specifies the height of a line.
 Text Transform | none | Set the font transformation, if needed (uppercase, capitalize and lowercase).
 Font-Color | #000 | set the color of the text.
-The color is specified by: `color name - like "red"` , `HEX value - like "#ff0000"` , `RGB value - like "rgb(255,0,0)"`.
+The color is specified by: `color name - like "red"`, `HEX value - like "#ff0000"`, `RGB value - like "rgb(255,0,0)"`.

 ![menutypogarphy](https://raw.githubusercontent.com/hiteshaggarwal/Astroid-Documentation/master/source/images/MenuTypography1.png)

 ![menutypogarphy](https://raw.githubusercontent.com/hiteshaggarwal/Astroid-Documentation/master/source/images/MenuTypography2.png)

 ### SubMenu Typography
-This section allows to adjust typography settings for the SubMenu.If inherit selected then property will inherit its value from body typography properties.
+This section allows to adjust typography settings for the SubMenu.
+If inherit selected then property will inherit its value from body typography properties.

 Option | Default | Description
 ------- | ----------- | -----------